 This is an excellent book for fostering empathy and tolerance in children, and a wonderful, uplifting story too.

 Chris Naylor-Ballesteros is originally from Bradford and studied illustration and graphic design at Bradford College of Art.
 In 2000 Chris moved to France where, amongst other things, he was an English teacher before working in newspaper layout and design.
 When his children were small, Chris realised he loved the picture books he read to them, sometimes even more than they did – the picture book bug had truly bitten.

 Chris has since written and illustrated several books and is currently thinking about the next one, probably with a cuppa in hand at home near Limoges.
 He likes listening to and making music, wandering around the countryside, a bit of running and riding a bike.
 His favourite season is autumn, and his favourite colour is green.
-Chris is the author several acclaimed picture books including Out of Nowhere which we love too (review coming soon), and you can see more of his work on his website.
+Chris is the author of several acclaimed picture books including Frank and Bert and Out of Nowhere, which we love too, and you can see more of his work on his website.